okekejus/personal_spotify_tracking/README.md

 This project is a derivative of mainstreamer.
 I figured it would be interesting to see how my personal music taste changes over time, and also answer some questions I have related to music.

 ## Tools

 ### Software
-- GitHub
-- Python
+- Python (spotipy, numpy, librosa, pandas, pyGithub, time, os, datetime)
 - Jupyter Notebook (VS Code IDE)
-### Modules
-`streamlit, spotipy, pandas, numpy, pygithub, time, datetime, requests, dotenv`

 ### Deployment
 My personal data is gathered using the attached script.
-I run the script each day at 1AM, using [Python Anywhere](https://www.pythonanywhere.com/) - that way I don't have to worry about it.
-I am aware there are other cloud options, but this is the cheapest + most straight forward for this purpose.
+It has been set to run daily using cron jobs on my iOS desktop.

 ## How common is my taste in music?
 Spotify possesses a "Popularity Index" - a score ranging from 0-100 for each song within its catalog.
 The index influences how songs are pushed into playlists/recommended to users.
 Any song with an index of 20+ is eligible for playlists and recommendations.
 The index is based on a variety of factors, determined using Spotify's rather detailed algorithm.